-Support revenues increased in the first quarter of fiscal 2023 compared to the corresponding period of the prior year, primarily due to growth in sales of all-flash systems (which carry a higher support dollar content than our other products) and a higher aggregate support contract value for our installed based in the current year.
+Support revenues increased in the second quarter and first six months of fiscal 2023 compared to the corresponding periods of the prior year, primarily due to growth in sales of all-flash systems (which carry a higher support dollar content than our other products) in recent periods, and a higher aggregate support contract value for our installed based in the current year, despite the unfavorable impact from foreign exchange rate fluctuations.

-Professional and other services revenues increased in the first quarter of fiscal 2023 compared to the corresponding period of the prior year primarily due to an increase in demand from increased product sales.
+Professional and other services revenues increased in the second quarter and first six months of fiscal 2023 compared to the corresponding periods of the prior year primarily due to an increase in demand from increased product sales.